ResearchAdvancingFuzzing/raf/docs/RUN.md

 #### Minikube setup
 Run **one** of the following sets of commands to setup the single-node Kubernetes cluster:
 1. In a virtual machine on your host computer:
 Run the following commands in order to set up the cluster in a virtual machine on your personal computer and configure your environment to re-use the docker daemon inside the minikube instance.
+NOTE: you need to make sure that the virtualbox has enough memory (greater than the default)!
 ```
 minikube start --vm-driver=virtualbox
 eval $(minikube docker-env)